kyl0b1te/tsp-art/readme.md

-# svg2tsp
+# tsp-art

-CLI tool for convert SVG circle coordinates in TSP file format.
+Simple CLI tool assistance for make [Concorde](https://www.tsp.gatech.edu/index.html) application.
-App expects to receive a two arguments: path to svg source file and path to tsp result file.

-Execution example: `./svg2tsp src/example.svg dist/example.tsp`
+Provides possibility to generate TSP files from SVG and TSP Art SVG's from CYC.

-# Requirements
+## Requirements

-SVG file should contain only `<circle>` elements with `X` and `Y` coordinates, all other tags will be omitted.
+Source SVG file should contain only `<circle>` elements with `X` and `Y` coordinates, all other tags will be omitted.

+## Hot to use it

+- `tsp_art -tsp [PATH TO SVG]` - generates TSP file from SVG
+- `tsp_art -art [PATH TO SVG] [PATH TO CYC]` - generates SVG tsp art file from SVG and CYC